rsyncOSX/birdsofprey/content/posts/whitetailed.md

 subtitle: White-tailed eagle
 tags: [White-tailed eagle]
 ---
-*To be updated.
-Only a few pictures and text for now..*
+*To be updated.*

-White-tailed eagle is the hugest bird in Norway.
-It is even bigger than the golden eagle.
+The white-tailed eagle is the largest bird species in Norway, surpassing even the golden eagle in size.

 <!--more-->